Paligo/xee/hacking.md

 You can improve tests just as described for XPath.

-Note that some features of the XSLT test runner such as passing in parameters are not yet working correctly; so if a test fails you may also want to suspect the test runner setup, not just the implementation.
+The runner reads `<param>` and `initial-template` from the test metadata and honors the `enable_assertions` dependency for `xsl:assert`.
+Coverage is still partial and many tests are filtered, so failures can still be due to missing runner features or missing implementation.
 Like for the XPath conformance tests we intend to improve support for the testrunner incrementally.

 ### Adding XSLT functionality

-The XSLT AST is pretty complete, and underlying IR and bytecode interpreter supports a lot of XSLT functionality already.
+The XSLT AST is pretty complete, and the underlying IR and bytecode interpreter supports a lot of XSLT functionality already.
 Much of the effort of adding XSLT functionality is focused on translating the XSLT AST into the IR format.
-This is done by `xee-xslt-compiler/src/test_xslt.rs`.
+This is done by `xee-xslt-compiler/tests/test_xslt.rs`.